iltommi/qdb-documentation/source/api/c.rst

     Experimental feature

 Hashed sets are distributed over the nodes and have no limit in the number of entries or the size of the entries.
 Hashed set currently support only insertion, erasure and querying.
 Entries are hashed using a cryptographically strong 256-bit hash, making collision extremely unlikely.

+Insertion, access and removal are logarithmic respective to the size of the set.

 To create a set, you insert an entry to a previously non existing set with :func:`qdb_hset_insert`: